Ragi Porridge Recipe

 Following is the list of benefits your child will get out of this homemade ragi porridge baby food recipe:

 - Ragi is extremely beneficial for your growing child.
-As you can see from the table above, the calcium content of this recipe is so high.
-Calcium will help in the development of bones and teeth and avoiding bone-related diseases.
+As you can see from the table above, this recipe has a high calcium content.
+Calcium helps develop bones and teeth and prevent bone-related diseases (2).

-- Ragi is a good source of natural iron.
-When mixed with a fruit, the Vitamin C present in the fruit leads to easy absorption of iron.
-This helps in increasing the haemoglobin in kids.
+- Ragi is a good source of natural iron (3).
+When mixed with a fruit, the Vitamin C in the fruit facilitates iron absorption, helping increase children’s haemoglobin (4).

-- Not only iron and calcium, but ragi is also loaded with a good amount of protein, phosphorous and calcium.
-These minerals also serve as the building blocks in growing children.
+- Ragi is loaded with iron, calcium, protein, phosphorous, and calcium.
+These minerals also serve as the building blocks for growing children (5).

 - Ragi also keeps the child full for long.